-- The first thing you will have to to is you must answer some questions, such as what is your legal name, your address, date of birth and a contact person.
+- The first thing you will have to is you must answer some questions, such as what your legal name is, your address, date of birth and a contact person.

 - You will also be asked about your mental and medical history.

 - You will be issued an inmate ID.

 - You will get fingerprinted.

 - All of your personal property will get taken away from you and stored until you get released from jail.

 - You will get to use the phone so you can talk to a member of your family, friend, or bail bondsman.